Chili oil: Japan

 The Japanese variety of Chinese chili oil is known as rāyu (ラー油 or 辣油), used in Japan as a cooking ingredient or as a condiment.
 It is typically a clear, chili-infused sesame oil, and the chopped chili pepper used is typically red, imparting a reddish tint to the oil.
 Other ingredients used may include soy oil, corn oil, dried aloe, ginger, guava leaves, leek leaves, paprika, and turmeric.

-A new type of product known as taberu rāyu (食べるラー油 or -辣油) was introduced in 2009.
-It is less spicy-hot, and includes chunks of food such as fried garlic and fried onion in the oil.
+A new type of product known as taberu rāyu (食べるラー油 or -辣油) was introduced in 2009 and is based on the Chinese chili crisp.
+It is less spicy-hot, and includes chunks of food, such as fried garlic and fried onion, in the oil.

 Italy

-The Italian variety of chili oil (olio di peperoncino) originates from the southern region of Calabria.
+The Italian variety of chili oil (olio di peperoncino) originates in the southern region of Calabria.
 It is often added to dishes, sauces, salads, or served with cheeses and antipasto.
-This variety of chili oil uses olive oil as a base, and has a unique brine flavor.
+This variety of chili oil uses olive oil as a base and has a unique brine flavor.
 The peperoncino is a popular food item in Calabria.

+Mexico

+Mexico's version is called salsa macha and originates in the state of Veracruz.
+It is variable in composition, consisting of either a neutral oil, like avocado or olive oil, sauteed garlic, and one or more of several different types of chiles, including Chile de Arbol, Chipotle, and Guajillo.
+Nuts and seeds such as peanuts, sunflower, sesame and/or pumpkin are also added.
+Sometimes vinegar or sugar are added as well.